vsrinivas/fuchsia/docs/development/components/structured_config.md

 * Components read their configuration with statically-typed libraries.
 * Component Framework only starts components with valid configuration.
 * Configuration can be viewed at runtime with `ffx` tooling.
+* Values can be set at runtime in tests with RealmBuilder.

 To use structured configuration in your component, you must update build rules, declare a schema, define values, and generate a client library.